device mount fs-type options dump pass

 • no-fail - DAS volume cannot block system boot

-• x-systemd.device-timeout=0 - do not wait on filesystem during boot
+• x-systemd.device-timeout=5 - only wait 5s on filesystem during boot

 • dump (0) - do not run backup